agogs/java-holiday-api/README.md

 A java client library for https://holidayapi.com/

 The API provider doesn't have a java client library, so I developed one and it is very simple to use.
+Lookup https://holidayapi.com/ for required and optional parameters

 **Usage:**